atzori/atzori.github.io/index.md

 Journal of Parallel and Distributed Computing ([JPDC](https://ees.elsevier.com/jpdc)), Information Processing &amp; Management ([IPM]()).

+ - Served as Reviewer for the [Journal of AI and Data Mining (JAIDM)](http://jad.shahroodut.ac.ir/)
+ - Serving as Editor of the [Open Journal of Internet of Things (OJIOT)](https://www.ronpub.com/index.php/journals/ojiot)
  - Served for the [Zentralblatt-Math](http://www.zentralblatt-math.org/zmath/en/) review database of mathematics.
+ - Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
+Interested in publishing an entry in the enciclopedia?
+[Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!

  - PC co-Chair of the 2018 [IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2018)](http://www.ieee-aike.org/)